fmaguire/fmaguire.github.io/_posts/2014-10-09-learning_bioinformatics.md

 probably already know).
 I highly recommend learning some R as you will find it incredibly useful for manipulating datasets, performing various statistical tests and plotting data.
-In particular, [Rstudio] http://www.rstudio.com/) is a wonderful environment, [dplyr](http://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) is fantastic for data manipulation and [ggplot2](http://cran.r-project.org/web/packages/ggplot2/index.html)/[ggvis](http://ggvis.rstudio.com/) are great for data visualisation.
+In particular, [Rstudio](http://www.rstudio.com/) is a wonderful environment, [dplyr](http://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) is fantastic for data manipulation and [ggplot2](http://cran.r-project.org/web/packages/ggplot2/index.html)/[ggvis](http://ggvis.rstudio.com/) are great for data visualisation.
 R also has a **large** [collection of libraries](https://cran.r-project.org) implementing almost any statistical test you can imagine and a lot of bioinformatics specific tools available via
 [Bioconductor](http://www.bioconductor.org/)
 Many bioinformaticians will use R as their main language, however, it does lack some of the more general utility of less specialised languages such as Python or Perl (without putting in some additional work).
-I'd recommend learning a bit of R as a useful tool in addition to a bit of Python (which is how we decided to teach it in the [SWC Bootcamp])https://github.com/fmaguire/2013-11-14-exeter)).
+I'd recommend learning a bit of R as a useful tool in addition to a bit of Python (which is how we decided to teach it in the [SWC Bootcamp](https://github.com/fmaguire/2013-11-14-exeter)).

 I'll also add that both Python and R also have the advantage of having a useful means of creating interactive notebooks (which I will explain in the